Profiles/CRM

 | Created at | The date the user was created. |

-After installing SDK, Adapty automatically collects user events from the payment queue and displays them in a user profile.
+After you install the SDK, Adapty automatically collects user events from the payment queue and displays them in the user profile.
+The attributes in the table above are collected automatically — you do not need to send them.

 Custom attributes